Anna Hall (heptathlete): College

-University of Georgia (2019-2021): All-American Honors and Injury
+2019-2021: University of Georgia - All-American Honors and Injury

-In 2019–2021, Hall represented the Georgia Bulldogs.
-She earned high jump and pentathlon All-America honors for the Indoor season that was cut short to the COVID-19 pandemic.
+In 2019–2021, Hall represented the Georgia Bulldogs where she was developed by the world-renowned combined events coach Petros Kyprianou.
+She earned high jump and pentathlon All-America honors for the Indoor season that was cut short by the COVID-19 pandemic.
 In 2021, after finishing second in the NCAA indoor pentathlon and third in the high jump, she earned two First Team All-America honors to help the Bulldogs earn their NCAA Outdoor third-place team finish.
 She was named First-Team All-SEC for the Indoor season and Second-Team All-SEC for the Outdoor season.
 She skipped the heptathlon competition to focus on the delayed 2020 US Olympic trials.

 During her 100 meters hurdles heat at the Olympic trials in June 2021, she hit the eighth barrier and crashed hard on the track, breaking the navicular bone in her left foot.
 She later posted, "my heart is broken that I didn’t get to put up the score I know I was ready for and my Olympic dreams (for this year) were shattered before my eyes".
 Hall had a surgery to insert a screw into the injured foot and wasn't cleared to walk until October.
-In the meantime, after a Bulldogs coaching change, she transferred from the University of Georgia to the University of Florida for a better fit both athletically and academically.
+In the meantime, after a Bulldogs coaching change, she transferred from the University of Georgia to the University of Florida.
+During her time at the University of Florida, she majored in finance (Bachelor of Business Administration) alongside her successful track career.